Score-based Greedy Search for Structure Identification of Partially Observed Linear Causal Models: Score-Based Identifiability Theory for Partially Observed Causal Models

 Next, we show in \cref{thm:identify_gnfm} that for GNFM, the notion of algebraic equivalence leads to Markov equivalence, and thus by using score we can identify the structure up to MEC, as in \cref{corollary:global_consistency}.

-\begin{restatable}[Identifiability of Generalized N Factor Models by Equality Constraint up to MEC]{theorem}{TheoremIdentifiabilityGNFM} For $\graph_1,\graph_2 \in \mathbb{G}_{\text{GNF}}$, if they are algebraically equivalent, i.e., $H(\graph_1)=H(\graph_2)$, then $\graph_1$ and $\graph_2$ belong to the same MEC (same skeleton and v-structures over all variables). \end{restatable}
+\begin{restatable}[Identifiability of Generalized N Factor Models by Equality Constraint up to MEC]{theorem}{TheoremIdentifiabilityGNFM} For $\graph_1,\graph_2 \in \mathbb{G}_{\text{GNFM}}$, if they are algebraically equivalent, i.e., $H(\graph_1)=H(\graph_2)$, then $\graph_1$ and $\graph_2$ belong to the same MEC (same skeleton and v-structures over all variables). \end{restatable}

-\begin{restatable}[Global Consistency by Score for Generalized N Factor Models]{corollary}{CorollaryGlobalConsistency} Suppose a model follows \cref{definition:polcm} with $\graph^*\in \mathbb{G}_{\text{GNF}}$ and distribution $\Sigma^{*}_\set{X}$ satisfies \cref{assumption:generalized_faithfulness}.
-Given observation $\empX$ and let $\mathbb{G}^* = \arg\max_{\graph\in\mathbb{G}_{\text{GNF}}} \text{score}_{\text{ML}}(\graph,\empX)$.
+\begin{restatable}[Global Consistency by Score for Generalized N Factor Models]{corollary}{CorollaryGlobalConsistency} Suppose a model follows \cref{definition:polcm} with $\graph^*\in \mathbb{G}_{\text{GNFM}}$ and distribution $\Sigma^{*}_\set{X}$ satisfies \cref{assumption:generalized_faithfulness}.
+Given observation $\empX$ and let $\mathbb{G}^* = \arg\max_{\graph\in\mathbb{G}_{\text{GNFM}}} \text{score}_{\text{ML}}(\graph,\empX)$.
 If $\hat{\mathcal{G}}\in \mathbb{G}^*$ and $\hat{\graph}\in \argmin_{\graph\in\mathbb{G}^*} \dim(\graph)$, then $\hat{\mathcal{G}}$ and $\mathcal{G}^*$ are Markov equivalent in the large sample limit. \end{restatable}

-\cref{corollary:global_consistency} establishs the global consistency of using likelihood score for structure identification.
+\cref{corollary:global_consistency} {establishes} the global consistency of using likelihood score for structure identification.
 Yet, it still requires impractical exact enumeration.
 Furthermore, it is also unclear how to calculate the exact dimension for each graph with latent variables.
-Fortunately, an efficient greedy search can be designed to identify the optimal causal structure without capturing the dimension, as we will show in what follows.
+Fortunately, an efficient greedy search can be designed to identify the optimal structure without capturing the dimension, as shown in what follows.